runawayhorse001/GenAI_Best_Practices/doc/source/embedding.rst

 Word and Sentence Embedding
 ===========================

+.. admonition:: Chinese proverb

+	Though the forms may vary, the essence remains unchanged. – old Chinese proverb

 Word embedding is a method in natural language processing (NLP) to represent words as dense vectors of real numbers, capturing semantic relationships between them.
 Instead of treating words as discrete symbols (like one-hot encoding), word embeddings map words into a